Crescentia portoricensis

-Crescentia portoricensis, commonly known as higuero de sierra, is a species of plant in the family Bignoniaceae.
+Crescentia portoricensis, commonly known as Higüero De Sierra in Spanish or Calabach in English, is a species of plant in the family Bignoniaceae.
 It is a perennial evergreen shrub endemic to Puerto Rico.
 It is threatened by habitat loss.

 C. portoricensis can grow up to 6 meters and produces a yellowish-white bell shaped flower that ripens into dark green fruits.

 Habitat

 Crescentia portoricensis can be found near stream banks or near highly moist soil in the southwestern wet forest areas of Puerto Rico.